Sweet Potato Hash

 Perfect as a post-Thanksgiving breakfast but equally delicious all year long.
 This recipe is packed with bold, savory, and tangy flavors, perfect for getting the day off to a great start.
 And it’ll keep everybody fueled for hours.

-Classic hash is made with potatoes, meat, and veggies tossed together and typically fried or baked.
+A classic hash is made with potatoes, meat, and veggies tossed together, typically fried or baked.
 What is said to have humbly started as a great way of using up leftovers is now a well-loved all-day breakfast favorite!

-Sweet potatoes are so versatile, and there are so many ways to enjoy them.
+Sweet potatoes are versatile, and there are many ways to enjoy them.
 Honey Roasted Sweet Potatoes and Candied Sweet Potatoes are two delicious and easy-to-make side dishes.

 But sweet potato recipes also include soups like our famous Loaded Sweet Potato Soup, and of course, Sweet Potato Pecan Pie is a great recipe for dessert.